9 The first among many

 "What....
 No...
 Maybe...
 Yes."
 He said and dodged a punch from Geralt.

 Just as his preparations were finished, they heard a shriek and something clawing at the dirt and gravel around them.
-Atram looked at Geralt and nodded before going into a low stance with his feet slightly spread apart.
-Geralt, on the other hand, pulled out his silver sword, waving it around in a mesmerizing pattern.
-Both warriors were ready to face whatever was coming their way.
+Atram exchanged a nod with Geralt before assuming a low stance, his feet positioned firmly apart.
+Meanwhile, Geralt brandished his silver sword, weaving it through the air in a mesmerizing pattern.
+Both warriors stood poised, ready to confront whatever adversary lurked ahead.

 One of the nekkers, which was slightly taller and more muscular than its brethren, charged Atram with a mad dash.
-The bear waited until the last second, planting his feet in the earth.
+He waited until the last second, planting his feet in the earth.
 When the nekker warrior finally leapt at the imposing wall of flesh and muscle that was in front of him, Atram took a step forward and, with a straight punch right on the chest of the monster, he cracked open its ribcage and sent it flying backwards.
 The nekker warrior let out a blood-curdling scream as it crashed onto the ground, becoming a motionless puppet in a matter of seconds.

 Geralt, on the other hand, took the initiative first, achieving a favorable position for his swordmanship and footwork.
 His first opponent wielded a makeshift spear made completely out of wood.
 The nekker shaman was adeptly moving the sharpened stick around... until he wasn't.
-With his final piercing attack, he felt the spear lighter than it should have been, only to realize it had been cut cleanly in half.
-Before he could react to the sudden turn of events, he saw the glint of the blade as it cleaved through the skull and painted bone mask like a hot knife through butter.
-The nekker shaman collapsed to the ground, twitching erratically, his body unaware that it was dead.

 If his brother in arms was an unstoppable, relentless juggernaut, that received blows with his iron like body and returned them with unmatched force, Geralt was an elusive, vengeful wraith, weaving through his enemies, spreading terror among their ranks and promising death with every flick of his sword.

 In a few minutes, the pair had cut a bloody swath through the monster infested mines.
 Nekker bodies lay strewn across the cavern floor, their grotesque forms twisted and broken.
 Taking a moment to catch their breath, Atram and Geralt surveyed the carnage they had wrought.
 The stench of death hung heavy in the air, but they knew their mission was far from over.
-As if the universe itself was trying to prove them right , they heard a low growl that vibrated throughout the spacious cavern and heavy steps approaching.

 With Atram's spell still in motion, the figure entered the spotlight, revealing itself to be a massive creature with a rocky growth on its back.
 However, instead of charging at them, it fell to the ground with a thud.
 His face was slightly caved in, and it bore numerous scratches and bruises.